Dhoney2by2/linux-bootcamp/Week 1/LAB1/README.md

 Quickstart for Bash in Azure Cloud Shell
 * https://docs.microsoft.com/en-us/azure/cloud-shell/quickstart

-Fined the assignment with no stress
+Finished the assignment with no stress